novitoll/novitoll_daemon_bot/README.rst

 * ``make configure`` -- configure `dep` GoLang package and install deps.
 * ``make build`` -- compile Go src to the "$PWD/bot" binary.
 * ``make run`` -- compile and run a standalone Go binary.
 * ``make docker-compose-local`` -- For local development.
-Runs docker-compose that brings up 1 redis & 1 vahter-bot containers & 1 telegram-mock image.
+Runs docker-compose that brings up 1 redis & 1 bot containers & 1 telegram-mock image.
 * ``make docker-compose`` -- For the prod.
-Runs docker-compose that brings up 1 redis & 1 vahter-bot containers. `TELEGRAM_TOKEN` should be set as ENV var manually or in `.env` file.
+Runs docker-compose that brings up 1 redis & 1 bot containers. `TELEGRAM_TOKEN` should be set as ENV var manually or in `.env` file.
 Containers run in deattached mode.
 * ``make docker-compose-green`` -- For the green deployment running along with `make docker-compose` but on different TCP 8081 host port.
-Runs docker-compose that brings up 1 redis-dev & 1 vahter-bot-dev containers. `TELEGRAM_TOKEN` should be set as ENV var manually or in `.env` file.
+Runs docker-compose that brings up 1 redis-dev & 1 bot-dev containers. `TELEGRAM_TOKEN` should be set as ENV var manually or in `.env` file.
 * ``make docker-compose-stop`` -- Stops the containers run via `make docker-compose`.
 * ``make test`` -- run unit tests.
 * ``make debug`` -- compile and run `delve` debugger.